Landya B. McCafferty: Federal judicial service

 On May 23, 2013, President Barack Obama nominated McCafferty to serve as a United States District Judge of the United States District Court for the District of New Hampshire, to the seat vacated by Judge Steven J. McAuliffe, who assumed senior status on April 1, 2013.
 On December 12, 2013, the United States Senate invoked cloture on her nomination by a 58–40 vote.
 McCafferty's nomination was confirmed later that day by a 79–19 vote.
 McCafferty is the first woman to serve as a district judge of the U.S. District Court for the District of New Hampshire.
 She received her judicial commission on December 17, 2013.
-She became Chief Judge on November 1, 2018.
-She is the first woman to serve as Chief Judge of the District of New Hampshire.
+She served as chief judge from 2018 to 2025.
+She became the first woman to serve as chief judge of the District of New Hampshire.